 The images I painted on the canvases were from an “orphan” photograph I picked up somewhere.
 It was a photo of 2 children and a woman sitting outside on a blanket.
 The woman had a pretty white flower band on her head.
 The name “Nanny” was handwritten on the back of the photo.

 My great-great-great-grandfather Sven Nilsson wrote the 1886 letter to his son (my great-great-grandfather) who had immigrated to America (Kansas).
 My grandfather’s brother found this letter and a bunch of others years ago hidden in a farmhouse wall.
-Below is the translation… they were experiencing very poor economic conditions at the time, primarily why so many family members had immigrated.
-You might find it interesting.
+Below is the translation… you might find it interesting.
 It makes me very thankful that I have food on the table…..

 Jonsho under Tjuk – 27 April 1886